ramjan-raeen/MachineLearningProject/README.md

 - [scikit-learn](http://scikit-learn.org/stable/)
 - [matplotlib](http://matplotlib.org/)

-I've using [Colaboratory ot colab](https://colab.research.google.com/notebooks/intro.ipynb).
+I'm using [Colaboratory ot colab](https://colab.research.google.com/notebooks/intro.ipynb).
 It's very easy to use and all libraries are already installed on it.
 It'll run online and it's requires internet connection.

 If you don't have internet connection then you should install Python or Jupyter notebook and follow the below instruction.